-What is the best identity theft protection?
+What is the best protection?

 The first and perhaps the most important precaution when it comes to having the best identity theft protection is to install strong and updated security software on both your phone and computer.
 This software protects your devices from outside attacks and disables any malware from stealing your identity.

 Another important precaution that you can take is to beware of the spam and scams online.
-Since they are quite difficult to spot, you may choose a more laical but influential tool and stop clicking on any link that is sent to you through e-mail.
+Since they are quite difficult to spot, you may choose a more laical but influential tool and stop clicking on any link that arrives through e-mail.
 Instead, you can look up the website in question online and directly contact it.
 Using strong passwords is also crucial since weak passwords make the job of thieves too easy.
 Especially using the same password everywhere can be dangerous since one breach would lead to multiple breaches that would be difficult to prevent and survive.

 Freezing your credit is also an effective option as the best identity theft protection.
 Since thieves often use your stolen data to open new credit, you may prevent them beforehand by freezing your credit and disabling any further credit openings by doing so, which makes it easy to survive.

 Last but not least, in the global world where online shopping is gradually replacing the traditional way of shopping, everyone must shop from the websites they trust.
-Websites that have a good reputation or use methods such as 3D secure when purchasing the products can be a reasonable way to go to minimize the risk of identity theft.
+Websites that have a good reputation or use methods such as 3D secure when purchasing the products can be a reasonable way to go to minimize the risk of personal data theft.